valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/third-party-integrations.md

 ## [Google Cloud](https://cloud.google.com/why-google-cloud/?hl=enhttps://cloud.google.com/why-google-cloud/?hl=en)

 - **Description**: A comprehensive suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products.
-- **Purpose**: To host and manage Valuit’s digital assets and ensure scalability and reliability of the platform.
+- **Purpose**: To host and manage BlockRidge’s digital assets and ensure scalability and reliability of the platform.

 ## [DocuSign](https://www.docusign.com/)